ISO 42001 Annex A Controls: The 38 AI Management Controls and Where Each One Lands in the Deployment

 A.5: Assessing impacts of AI systems

-A.5 contains three controls covering the AI impact assessment.
+A.5 contains four controls covering the AI impact assessment.

 A.5.2 (AI system impact assessment process) requires the organization to establish a process for assessing the potential consequences for individuals, groups, and society of AI systems.
 The evidence is the process document plus the completed assessments for each AI system in scope.